 Authors / Publishers

-If you wish to have your book considered for review, please email (or ask your publisher to email)
+If you wish to have your book considered for review, please email (or ask your publisher to email) one of the book review editors:

 Requests for review should be made as close to the publication date as possible.
 We will endeavour to match your book with suitable reviewers.
 However, this will not always be possible and so not all books received will be reviewed.